 As the 1920s ushered in the Jazz Age, it wasn’t just the arts and entertainment magazines like Shadowland that sought to capture that era mood on their covers.

 And so ends my vintage Valentine tour through the last 300-odd years of fashion and history.
-For more vintage-inspired Valentine’s Day greetings, check our our Facebook and Pinterest pages (you can share right from there too).
+For more vintage-inspired Valentine’s Day greetings, check out our Facebook and Pinterest pages (you can share right from there too).

-If you’re a fan of Valentine’s Day and movies or history in general, you may also like these articles:
+And if you’re a fan of Valentine’s Day and movies or history in general, you may also like these articles:

 Happy Valentine’s Day!